tanjera/screeps/readme.md

 So you have some minerals and want your labs to process them?
 Or boost your creeps? ... well rooms of RCL 6 and above automatically will spawn a courier that will run minerals to labs and terminals for managing reactions.
 The codebase actually lets you specify in Memory what your goal minerals are, and it will automatically set up reactions in your labs.
 Note: this is an empire-wide process, _not_ specific to each room- couriers in all of your rooms will start shipping reagents via terminals to different rooms to fill labs to run reactions, automatically!!
 There is no need for you to manually move minerals except if you want to send them to your friends.

-To set reaction targets:
+To set reaction targets, "mineral" is the mineral's abbreviation, "amount" is the amount of this mineral that you'd like to generate, and "priority" is any number for you to order your reaction priorities, with 1 being highest priority and 100 being lowest priority:

-`Memory.labs.targets["custom_name"] = { mineral: "mineral_abbreviation", amount: ##, priority ##: };`
+`resources.lab_target(mineral, amount, priority);`

 #### Terminals

 Once you have reach RCL 6 a courier will spawn and begin to automatically do a lot of functions for you.
 For example, if you set up mineral reactions, the code will automatically request other rooms with terminals to load any excess minerals used for the reaction, and send it over!
-Also, if any rooms have an excess of energy, you can set
+Also, if any rooms have an excess of energy, you can set the "cap_amount" so that when a room reaches the energy cap, it will start to overflow energy into other rooms:

-`Memory.resources.to_overflow = 100000;`
+`resources.to_overflow(cap_amount)`

-and any rooms with more energy than the limit (in this example: 100,000) will start automatically loading and sending the energy to a terminal in a room with the least amount of energy, balancing out the amount of energy in your empire.
+and any rooms with more energy than the limit will start automatically loading and sending the energy to a terminal in a room with the least amount of energy, balancing out the amount of energy in your empire.

 The codebase also will automatically off-load excess minerals and energy, selling them to the market to the highest bidder, but only if you enter manually into Memory the limit at which you want excess minerals to be sold.
 This is great for selling excess basic minerals, and you can always manually enter market trades for minerals that you don't include in automatic sales.
-To set up automatic market selling, you can use the following command on the console:
+To set up automatic market selling, you can use the following command on the console, where "resource" is the mineral abbreviation (or "energy"!), and "cap_amount" is the amount at which it will start overflowing that resource onto the market:

-`Memory.resources.to_market = { energy: 1750000, O: 250000, H: 250000, U: 200000, L: 200000, Z: 200000, K: 200000 });`
+`resources.to_market(resource, cap_amount)`

 Terminals also process manually entered terminal orders, which you can use to send resources to friends, by using the following manual entries in the console:

 * For internal transfers (among your own rooms or to your friends or private trades):

-`Memory["terminal_orders"]["custom_name"] = { room: "sending_room", resource: "resource_name", amount: ##, from: "sending_room", priority: 1};`
+`resources.send(order_name, room_from, room_to, resource, amount)`

 * For manual market trading (fulfilling existing buy/sell orders from other players):

-`Memory["terminal_orders"]["custom_name"] = { market_id: "the_id!", amount: ##, from: "selling_room", priority: 4};`
+`resources.market_sell(order_name, market_order_id, room_from, amount)`
-`Memory["terminal_orders"]["custom_name"] = { market_id: "the_id!", amount: ##, to: "buying_room", priority: 4};`
+`resources.market_buy(order_name, market_order_id, room_to, amount)`

 and your courier will to load/unload the terminal, and send/receive minerals and energy to fulfill all terminal orders!